 When you enroll at CCV, you join a community.
 You’ll meet students of all ages and backgrounds.
 You’ll work with faculty and staff who are committed to your success.

 - Attend orientation.
 In a recent survey of new students, 96% of respondents said that the information covered in orientation was crucial to surviving the first weeks of the semester.
 Ask about orientation at your local academic center.

 - Meet with an academic advisor regularly for assistance in selecting courses, planning your certificate or degree program, preparing for graduation and transfer, and overcoming any unexpected obstacles.

 - If you’ve already earned some college credits, transfer them toward a CCV degree.

 - Get the most from your CCV experience and learn what you can expect from others by reading the Student Code of Conduct.

 - Enroll in our college readiness classes to build your skills prior to taking college-level courses.
 If a semester-long course isn’t right for you, consider a short workshop.

-- Enroll in Dimensions of Work or Dimensions of Freedom, a first semester seminar, to discuss interesting topics, refine your critical thinking, and explore the concepts of academic freedom and responsibility.
+- Enroll in a Dimensions of Self & Society (INT 1050), a first semester seminar, to discuss interesting topics, refine your critical thinking, and explore the concepts of academic freedom and responsibility.

-- Work with a tutor on writing, math, research and computers at your local Learning Center.
+- Work with a tutor on writing, math, research and computers at your local Career & Learning Center.